embrace-io/embrace-docs/docs/ios/open-source/tracing.md

 ---
 title: Performance Tracing
-description: Record traces to monitor the production performance and success rates of operations.
+description: Record spans to monitor the production performance and success rates of operations.
 sidebar_position: 8
 ---